catrujilla/cycleGAN-SR_confocal/README.md

 For major changes or enhancements, kindly open an issue first to discuss the proposed modifications.

 # Authors:
-Dr. Ana Doblas (Dr. Carlos Trujillo (Universidad EAFIT): Developers Dr. Thompson and Dr. Skalli: Biological Experts
+Dr. Ana Doblas and Dr. Carlos Trujillo (Universidad EAFIT): Developers

+Dr. Thompson and Dr. Skalli: Biological Experts

 C. Trujillo,1 L. Thompson,2 O. Skalli,2 and A. Doblas3,*